mtxrii/Acacia/DOCS.md

 }
 ```

-`match with` is a take on the switch statement inspired by OCaml.
+`match with` is a take on the switch statement loosely inspired by OCaml.
 It can compare equality as well as types.
+When comparing equality, a literal or variable is provided in the parenthesis.
+When comparing type, a data type or object/class name is given.
+For objects, anything inheriting it will also be considered a match.
 ```ocaml
 let x = 12;